Namchee/pleasantcord/README.md

 4. Fill the new `.env` file with the instructions on `.env.sample` file
 5. Execute `docker-compose up` from your favorite terminal.

-## Deployment

-TBD

 ## Configuration

-Below is the list of possible configuration for the bot
+Below is the list of possible configuration for the bot:

 Key | Description
 --- | -----------
 `name` | Discord's bot name
 `imageUrl` | Image to be shown on rich message embeds.
 Should be same as the bot display picture from Discord's Developer Portal.
-`commandPrefix` | Prefix for various commands for the bot.
+`prefix` | Prefix for various commands for the bot.
 `confidence` | Threshold for NSFW content prediction.
 Any content will be moderated if the NSFW probability is higher than this value.
 `deleteNSFW` | Determine if the bot should repost the NSFW content.
-`warn.count` | Determine how many times should a member be warned when commiting a NSFW violation before being banned / kicked
+`strike.count` | Determine how many times should a member be warned when commiting a NSFW violation before being banned / kicked
-`warn.refreshPeriod` | Determine expiration time for member's violation in seconds.
+`strike.refreshPeriod` | Determine expiration time for member's violation in seconds.
 Set as `-1` if violation should remain permanent.
-`ban` | Determine if excess violators should be banned instead of kicked.
+`ban` | Determine if excess violators should be banned from the server instead of kicked.

 > This bot **DOES NOT** provide an `unban` command.

 ## Commands

+> Must be prefixed with `prefix` from the config.

 Command | Description
 ------- | -----------
+`strike` | Count how many NSFW violation by the said member on the current server.
+Can only be invoked by the said member.
-`warnings` | Count how many NSFW violation you've made.
+`strikes` | Count how many NSFW violation by all members on the current server.
+`status` | Show the bot status (ping, environment, etc).
+`help` | Show the bot help menu.

 ## Motivation